ampotos/dynStruct/README.md

 ## Structure recovery

-The python script dynStruct.py do the structure recovery and will start the web_ui when available.
+The python script dynStruct.py do the structure recovery and can start the web_ui.

 The idea behind the structure recovery is to have a quick idea of the structures are used by the program.

 It's impossible to recover exactly the same structures than it was in the source code, so some choices were made.
-To recover the size of members dynStruct.py look at the size of the accesses for a particular offset, it keep the more used size, if 2 or more size are used the same number of time it keep the bigger size.
+To recover the size of members dynStruct.py look at the size of the accesses for a particular offset, it keep the more used size, if 2 or more size are used the same number of time it keep the smaller size.

 All type are ```uint<size>_t```, all the name are ```offset_<offset_int_the_struct>```.
 Some offset in blocks have no access in the ouput of the dynStruct dynamoRIO client, so the empty offset are fill